manic232/ZX-Spectrum-Archive-2026/README.md

 ## Playing the Games:
-As well as including links to the game's original instructions in TXT or PDF format, game review pages also include a LOAD " " option that opens the ROM in your default Spectrum emulator.
+As well as including original instructions in TXT or PDF format, game review pages also include a LOAD " " option that opens the ROM in your default Spectrum emulator.
 I used to use ZX32 back in the day, now I use Spectaculator or  Retro Virtual Machine, but most emulators should work as long as you’ve associated TZX, TAP, DSK, Z80 and ROM files with it.
 Of course, ZX32 will still work if you’re playing the games on a Windows 98 PC or 86Box, but compatibility isn’t as strong.

 Most of the ROMs here are TZX files, with only a handful in other formats.